engtuncay/engtuncay.github.io/php/php-oop-02-classes.md

 ```

 The snippet above will make sure that `Example::$birthday property` will always be a DateTime object.
-Prior to PHP 7.4, this sort of strict data patterns would have required to have `setBirthDate(DateTime $birthdate): void` and `getBirthDate(): \DateTime` methods to enforce the data integrity.
+Prior to PHP 7.4, this sort of strict data patterns would have required to have `setBirthDate(DateTime $birthdate): void` and `getBirthDate(): DateTime` methods to enforce the data integrity.

 🔔 Supported property types

 Types supported for class properties.

 - Scalar types: int, string, bool, and float.

 - Compound types: array, iterable and object.

 - Any class or interface name (such as DateTime, Foo\Bar) and stdClass.

 - References to parent and own objects: self and parent.

 Types not supported for class properties

 - void: Having a void property wouldn't make sense.

 - callable: Not supported because its behavior is unpredictable.
 Take a look at consistent callables RFC (https://wiki.php.net/rfc/consistent_callables) for more background.
 This basically becomes troublesome when callables can be declared with array syntax, e.g. as [$this, 'buildForm'].

 🔔 The uninitialized state

 This will be where most of the hair pulling might occur.
 With PHP 7.4 typed properties, class properties have an uninitialized state.
 This simply means that the property is not initialized yet.
-This is not the same as `null`..
+This is not the same as `null`.

 If there is no type is declared, properties have null as their uninitialized value: